Alejandro-AndreiJames/PUPTHRIS/README.md

-# PUPTHRIS
+# PUP-FESR
-This is a repo for HRIS
+This is a repo for PUP-FESR